esnet/iperf/_sources/obtaining.txt

 ``git clone https://github.com/esnet/iperf.git``

-Primary development for iperf3 takes place on CentOS 6 Linux, FreeBSD, and MacOS X. At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, Android, and other Linux distributions.
+Primary development for iperf3 takes place on CentOS 6 Linux, FreeBSD 10, and MacOS X 10.8.
+At this time, these are the only officially supported platforms, however there have been some reports of success with OpenBSD, Android, and other Linux distributions.